Black Sea deluge hypothesis: Counter-arguments

 In 2011, several authors concluded that "there is no underwater archaeological evidence to support any catastrophic submergence of prehistoric Black Sea settlements during the late Pleistocene or early Holocene intervals".

 A 2012 study based on process length variation of the dinoflagellate cyst Lingulodinium machaerophorum shows no evidence for catastrophic flooding.

-Geophysical, geochronological, and geochemical evidence points to a "fast transgression" of the submergence lasting between 10 and 200 years.
+However, Geophysical, geochronological, and geochemical evidence points to a "fast transgression" of the submergence lasting between 10 and 200 years.

+A 2022 literature review concluded that there was insufficient evidence for a flood scenario.
+It was more likely that the waters of the Black Sea itself gradually outflowed to the Mediterranean.
+There was also no archaeological evidence of humans evacuating the area during the relevant time.